Travel tools and tips

 Stay Alive

 For tropical or desert locations always pack Liquid I.V.
-Sunstroke is no joke and you can get dehydrated faster than you can keep up with.
+Sunstroke is no joke and you can get dehydrated faster than you realize.
 Here is where you can buy those.
-They have a bunch of different flavors but personally I prefer the Lime Lemon.
+They have a bunch of different flavors but personally, I prefer the Lime Lemon.

 For locations where infrastructure and clean water could even possibly be iffy, bring a Life Straw, this straw has a built in water filter that purifies water on the go.
 If you wind up in a situation where you don’t have access to clean or bottled water, this is a lifesaver.
 You will hopefully never use this but it is small so it doesn’t hurt to bring it just in case.
 Here is where you can get one.